top of page

 About Mountainside Baroque

-In only a few short years, Mountainside Baroque, Cumberland’s early music collective has established itself as a staple of the cultural scene in the mid-Atlantic region, known for its excellent performances of music written before 1800.
+Mountainside Baroque, Cumberland’s early music collective, has established itself as a staple of the cultural scene in the mid-Atlantic region, known for its excellent performances of music written before 1800.
 Established in 2011 by co-directors Ryan Mullaney and Lyle Nordstrom, Mountainside Baroque performances feature some of the finest professional musicians and specialists from across the country that come to play for a love of the music as well as for the beauty of the mountains.

 In 2018, "Early and Idyllic," a feature article on Mountainside and its founders appeared in EMAg, the magazine published by the major North American early music organization, Early Music America.